 How to approach it

-Explore personality and values tools like the Enneagram at /blog/enneagram-type-compatibility.
+Explore personality and values tools like the Enneagram at Enneagram Type Compatibility.

 Q: When should we have these conversations?

-A: Start early and revisit often — before big moves like living together, marriage, or having children.
-Check in at major transitions and schedule routine conversations quarterly or yearly.
+A: Start early and revisit often, before big moves like living together, marriage, or having children.
+Check in at major transitions and set a routine for relationship check‑ins quarterly or yearly.

 Q: What if we disagree on a deal‑breaker?

 A: Name it clearly, explore the reasons behind it, and decide whether compromise or separation is healthiest.
-Use short-term agreements and professional help when needed.
+Use short‑term agreements and seek professional help when patterns persist.

 Q: How do we keep talks productive?